-Thanks to the macroeconomic and financial stability and timely and comprehensive package of economic measures brought by NBS and Serbian government, Serbia recorded cumulative GDP growth of 6.5% in two pandemic years.
-According to the estimation of Statistical office of the Republic of Serbia, Serbia has recorded real GDP growth in 2021 of 7.5%.
-This growth was driven by recovery of service sectors, as well as growth in construction sector and industry.
+According to the estimation of Statistical office of the Republic of Serbia, Serbia has recorded real GDP growth in 2022 of 2.3%.
+This growth was driven by recovery of service sectors, as well as growth in industry and growth of net taxes, while drop in construction and agricultural sector is recorded.